-The Committee is required to prepare financial statements having due regard to recognised accounting standards and specifically the Code of Practice on Local Authority Accounting in the United Kingdom 2016/2017.
+The Committee is required to prepare financial statements having due regard to recognised accounting standards and specifically the Code of Practice on Local Authority Accounting in the United Kingdom 2017/2018.
 The Committee is required to approve the Annual Accounts for signature no later than 30 September of each year.
-This requirement was met in full.
+This requirement was met in full, with accounts approved by SPT's Partnership as previously agreed by the Committee.